SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 - Access the assigned sandbox workspace
 - Explain why sandbox is the correct place for early experimentation
-- Open or use the HDB Resales sandbox artefact
+- Use one or more artefacts from the HDB Resales Sandbox Series
 - Try at least one Fabric item or activity safely
 - Document what was created or explored
 - Explain what was learned